philfrei/AudioCue/README.md

 ### Usage: Additional examples and test files
 Additional examples and test files can be found in the _supportpack_ package.
 The *SlidersTest* demonstrates real time controls, via GUI sliders.
-The *BattleField* and *FrogPond* show some techniques for building rich soundscapes from a minimum of cues, by taking advantage of the volume, pitch, and pan parameters to make a single cue provide the illusion of many individual entities.
+The *BattleField* and *FrogPond* show techniques for building rich soundscapes from a minimum of resources, by taking advantage of the volume, pitch, and pan parameters to make a single cue provide the illusion of many individual entities.

+These demo programs can be downloaded and run via the following jar files:
+* [SlidersTest.jar](http://adonax.com/AudioCue/sliderstest.jar) showing real-time controls, alongside a Clip for comparison
+* [FrogPond.jar](http://adonax.com/AudioCue/frogpond.jar) built from a single frog.wav file
+* [Battlefield.jar](http://adonax.com/AudioCue/battlefield.jar) built from two gunshot sfx files

 ## Contact Info